11S14033/g1/README.md

 # G1

 ## Description
 This is a fun project to imporove my knowledge about GRPC.
+This project maintain room processing business API.
+There are three mode delivery communication services:
+* CLI
+* GRPC Gateway
+* Rest API

 Here component in this project:
 * Golang
+* Gorm (still using postgre sql)
-* Using GRPC
+* GRPC (using libary evans for running using cli)
-* Using GRPC Gateway
+* GRPC Gateway (Define end point service)
-* Using Gorm

 ## Prerequisites